agathis-project/salix-arctica/README.md

 ***

 #### 3.3.2.
 Branch Control Interfaces:
-**Control Circuits Diagram from Agathis Trunk Standard:**
+**Agathis Trunk Standard Control Circuits Diagram:**

 ![alt text](https://github.com/agathis-project/pinus-rigida/blob/master/control_circuits_diagram.png)

 ***

-**uP Branch Control Diagram**
+**uP Branch Control Diagram:**
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/uP_branch_control.PNG)

 ***

-**uC Branch Control Diagram**
+**uC Branch Control Diagram:**
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/uC_branch_control.PNG)

 !!!! signal name migration: **to follow Agathis Trunk Standard**:
 ENn shall change into GEn and TRG shall change into SEn.

-- The branch control interface is **controlled by uC in Stand-By state and by uP in Active** State.
+- The branch control interface is mastered by uC in Stand-By state and by uP in Active State.

 - The branch control interface buffers are supplied from **VSB3P3** rail.

-- **INTGn, INTSn** are driven by open drain FETs on branches with 10K and 5K pull-up resistance on root for respectively stand-by and active states. on root.
+- **INTGn, INTSn** signals are driven by open drain FETs on branches with 10K pull-up in stand-by state and 5K pull-up in active state; the pull-ups are on root.

-- **A0-2, GEn and SEn** are driven by uC and uP open drain drivers
+- **A0, A1, A2, GEn and SEn** are driven by uC and uP open drain drivers with 10K pull-ups on root.

-- disable uC and uP internal pull-ups.
+- must disable any uC or uP default internal pull-ups amd

 - limit branch current leakage into control circuits to +/-10uA **!!!!! updated Agathis Trunk Standard for this requirement and verify pull-up resistors for worst leakage logic levels !!!!**